ibexa/documentation-developer/docs/update_and_migration/from_3.3/update_from_3.3.md

     composer run post-install-cmd
     ```

-Review the changes to make sure your custom configuration was not affected.
+Review the changes to make sure your custom configuration wasn't affected.

 Remove the `vendor` folder to prevent issues related to the [new Flex server](#update-flex-server).